Before you start posting ads on Craigslist, it is important to abide by some basic expectations of its sellers.

 If you use any such formatting in an attempt to draw more attention to your ad over others, expect your ad to get deleted.

-Unlike eBay, where you pay for headings that stand out, CL is a free website, so these actions go against the Craigslist community rules.
+Unlike eBay, where you pay for headings that stand out, Craigslist is a free website, so these actions go against the Craigslist community rules.

 Here Are Some Things NOT to Do